-The American Academy of Neurology (AAN) recently published an evidence-based guidelines on the use of TENS ( transcutaneous electric nerve stimulation) is not recommended for the treatment of chronic low-back pain due to lack of proven efficacy.
+The American Academy of Neurology (AAN) recently published evidence-based guidelines on the use of Transcutaneous Electric Nerve Stimulation (TENS) is not recommended for the treatment of chronic low-back pain due to lack of proven efficacy.
 This supports our views at Core Concepts as a large number of chronic back pain cases is mechanical in nature.

 “The strongest evidence showed that there is no benefit for people using TENS for chronic low-back pain,” said guideline author Richard M. Dubinsky, MD, MPH, of Kansas University Medical Center in Kansas City and a Fellow of the American Academy of Neurology.
 “Doctors should use clinical judgment regarding TENS use for chronic low-back pain.
 People who are currently using TENS for their low-back pain should discuss these findings with their doctors.”

-TENS however, continues to be recommended for TENS can be effective in treating diabetic nerve pain.
+TENS can, however, be effective in treating diabetic nerve pain.

 - Assessment: Efficacy of transcutaneous electric nerve stimulation in the treatment of pain in neurologic disorders (an evidence-based review).
 Report of the Therapeutics and Technology Assessment Subcommittee of the American Academy of Neurology

 - American Academy of Neurology (2009, December 31).
 Widely used device for pain therapy not recommended for chronic low back pain.
 ScienceDaily.
 Retrieved January 1, 2010, from http://www.sciencedaily.com /releases/2009/12/091230174120.htm